 George Town Re Ltd. – Full details:

 St Paul Re ceded a quota share of its excess of loss property reinsurance treaty to George Town Re, so the cat bond issuer became one of the reinsurers retrocessionaires.

-George Town Re sold 89 $500,000 units plus another $24 million of preference shares.
+George Town Re sold 89 $500,000 units, totalling $44.5m in one tranche, plus another $24 million of preference shares.

-It was calculated using a combination of the total net premium income available to the vehicle and the return made on securities inevstments.
+It was calculated using a combination of the total net premium income available to the vehicle and the return made on securities investments.

-The George Town Re catastrophe bond paid out $0.5m to the sponsor after it suffered some losses due to a range of catastrophic events, including “Hurricane Floyd and Windstorms Anatol, Lothar and Martin, 2000 UK Floods, and the 2001 attack on the World Trade Centre”.
+The George Town Re catastrophe bond paid out roughly $0.5m to the sponsor after it suffered some losses due to a range of catastrophic events, including Hurricane Floyd, Windstorms Anatol, Lothar and Martin, the 2000 UK Floods, and the 2001 attack on the World Trade Centre.